 What can I do if Dashlane redirects to the wrong page or gets stuck when logging me in?

 - Copy and paste the exact URL address of the login page into the "Website" field.
-Click Save to save the change, then open the website again.

 Dashlane will not auto-login or autofill HTTP websites